kali/lackr/README.md

 If the first could easily be worked out with an Ajax query, the second was way more tricky.

-Even so, we started to worry about our users not understanding what was happening with the website: "I changed the album title, still when I share it to my friend, they see the old name" and the like.
-Cache staleness was getting seriously in the way of the editing features.
-On the other hand, due to a "long-tail" shaped read traffic, invalidating all pages including a "card" whenever it was altered was impacting our hit ratio enough to make our caching layer next to useless.
+Even so, we started to worry about our users not understanding what was happening with the website: "I changed the album title, still when I share with to my friend, they see the old name" and the like.
+Cache staleness was getting seriously in the way of editing features.
+On the other hand, due to a "long-tail" shaped reading traffic, invalidating all pages including a "card" whenever it was altered was impacting our hit ratio enough to make our caching layer next to useless.